 Hello, and a very warm welcome to the Bacup 2040 website.

-Here you will find all the information that you need about the Bacup 2040 Vision and Masterplan and lots of other information about projects, plans and happening in Bacup.
+Here you will find all the information that you need about the Bacup 2040 Vision and Masterplan and lots of other information about projects, plans and happenings in Bacup.

 In March 2023, it was announced that Rossendale would receive £17.9m, which was applied for via the Levelling Up Fund.
 A significant part of this bid was to realise the redevelopment of Bacup Market as part of the Bacup 2040 Masterplan.

-If you have any comments or questions, please let us know by filling in our online enquiry form here.
+If you have any comments or questions, please get in touch with the Economic Development Team:

-To read a welcome from Rossendale Borough Council’s Chief Executive, Rob Huntingdon, click here.
+To read a welcome from Rossendale Borough Council’s Chief Executive, Rob Huntington, click here.

 Rob Huntington